-Skateboarding is often a dirty ride and ends up messy.
-Most skateboarders enjoy abusing the concrete by grinding and sliding through the grimiest obstacles we can find.
+Skateboarding often ends up messy because skateboarders love abusing the concrete by grinding and sliding through the grimiest obstacles we can find.
 No matter where we skate, it is nice to remember how much wheels bear the brunt of abuse over time.
-That’s why it is important to clean longboard wheels and bearings to keep riding your favorite complete skateboard.
+As an experienced skater myself, I’ve learned a thing or two about how to keep my wheels spinning smoothly.

 P.S. – If you are looking for new wheels, be sure to read test-based reviews of the Best Skateboard Wheels of 2023.